tassled-wobbegong/schemu/README.md

 # Schemu
-### A tool to collaboratively design PostgresQL table schemas.
+### A tool to collaboratively design PostgresQL table schemas

 To install:
 ```npm install```